 There shall be no modification of this Agreement, except in writing, executed with the same formalities as this Agreement.
-Change Orders totaling less than 10% of the total contract amount may be executed by the Director of Public Works or their authorized agent.
-Change Orders that exceed 10% of the total contract amount shall be valid provided they are executed by the Chair of the Board of County Commissioners or their authorized agent.
+Change Orders totaling less than \$25,000 of the original contract amount may be executed by the Director of Public Works or their authorized agent.
+Change Orders totaling more than \$25,000 but less than \$75,000 of the original contract amount may be executed by the Country Administrator, or their authorized agent.
+Change Orders that exceed \$75,000 of the total contract amount shall be valid provided they are executed by the Chair of the Board of County Commissioners or their authorized agent.